 How to create a workflow template

-- Break It Down into Steps: Divide the process into key stages.
+- Break It Down into Steps: Map the real sequence of actions from start to finish.
 For creating a project roadmap, refer to "Project Roadmap: A Strategic Guide to Planning and Executing Successful Projects".

-- Automate: Use tools to automate specific tasks, especially in IT for handling support requests.
+- Automate: Use automation for recurring actions such as status updates or task creation.
+This removes routine coordination work.
 Learn more about automation in "What is a Gantt Chart?
 A Guide to Using Gantt Charts for Project Management".

 Examples of template use across departments